S-Cybulski/Phonebook/README.md

 - Backend utilizing express.
 - Deploying a production ready application to render.
+- Frontend based on neobrutalism.
-- Other smaller bits bits.
+- Other smaller things.

 Link to webpage: https://phonebook-j3ti.onrender.com/